olzv/wawd/README.md

 # WAWD

+Notice: the project is not yet fully implemented.

-Rails Web And Worker Dockerized in single container
+A template Rails project with Web And Worker Dockerized in single container.
+Especially useful to run on Heroku in scope of single dyno.
+Such approach will relieve you from running additional Worker node.

 Including:
 1. Configured for default Heroku Postgres database;
 2. TODO: cache gems for local env
-3. TODO: add db:create and db:migrate and bundle install into entrypoint script
+3. Entrypoint script with automatic migration run
+4. TODO: install and configure supervisord
+5. docker-compose.yml for running localy

 Follow instructions gere to configure your Heroku app for Docker deployment: https://devcenter.heroku.com/articles/build-docker-images-heroku-yml